MPeredaPerea/Machine_learning_projects/Banking Sector/Fraud Detection/README.md

 # Fraud Detection Project

 ## Overview
-This project is a **machine learning pipeline** designed to detect fraudulent transactions in financial datasets.
+This project is a **machine learning project** designed to detect fraudulent transactions in a financial dataset.
 The solution leverages various algorithms and techniques to maximize accuracy and performance.
-The pipeline includes data preprocessing, training, evaluation, and comparison of models under two scenarios:
+The project includes descriptive analysis, data preprocessing, training, evaluation, and comparison of models under two scenarios:
 1. **Filtered Transactions**: Focuses on specific transaction patterns where fraud is more likely.
 2. **Unfiltered Transactions**: Includes all transaction types for broader analysis.